 However, there are a few bullet points that might encourage some to pay a little more to take a domestic golf trip right now.

-HERE ARE PROS AND CONS OF TRAVELING ON SOUTHWEST IN THE SUMMER OF COVID-19
+HERE ARE PROS AND CONS OF TRAVELING ON SOUTHWEST IN THE YEAR OF COVID-19

-PRO: Southwest is keeping middle seats open through Sept.
-30, so there is plenty of room for you and your stuff.
+PRO: Southwest is keeping middle seats open through at least November, so there is plenty of room for you and your stuff.
 This makes for a so much more enjoyable travel experience, I ask: Why not continue to keep middle seats open?
 Wouldn’t most of us pay 50 percent more for a flight that’s twice as enjoyable?

 CON AND PRO: Masks were required inside both airports and on the planes.
 That’s an uncomfortably long stretch, unless you have a mask that’s maybe a little looser than others for when you’re just sitting and not moving.
 But the requirement is reassuring when it comes to what the scientists have learned about virus transmission.